Member Book Discount

 The American Association of University Professors (AAUP) was founded to advance the professionalization of America’s faculty.
 University Reform examines the social and intellectual circumstances that led to the organization’s initial development, as well as its work to defend academic freedom.
 It explores the AAUP’s subsequent response to World War I and the first Red Scare.
 It also describes the founders’ efforts, especially those of Arthur O. Lovejoy and James McKeen Cattell, in securing a greater role for faculty in the government of colleges and universities.

-Hans-Joerg Tiede is a faculty member at Illinois Wesleyan University.
-He is the chair of the AAUP’s Committee on the History of the Association, a member of Committee A on Academic Freedom and Tenure, and the editor of the AAUP’s Policy Documents and Reports, eleventh edition.
+Hans-Joerg Tiede was at the time of his book's publication a faculty member at Illinois Wesleyan University, the chair of the AAUP’s Committee on the History of the Association, and a member of Committee A on Academic Freedom and Tenure.
+He served as editor of the eleventh edition of the AAUP’s Policy Documents and Reports, published in 2015.

 The Rise and Decline of Faculty Governance: Professionalization and the Modern American University